 - Multi-Factor Authentication – We see every day that passwords alone are totally inadequate as a mechanism for securing access to critical information.
 Best practices today require not only a password that is known by the user, but some sort of call-back mechanism that depends on a token that is possessed.
 MFA should be considered mandatory and for network access and all applications where it is supported.Vulnerability Scanning – Regular external penetration tests and internal vulnerability scanning are the only ways to see what the hackers see.
-These should be done at least annually with discovered vulnerabilities remediated by IT support.
+These should be done at least annually with discovered vulnerabilities remediated by c.

 - Risk Assessment – Not just for compliance anymore, NIST based risk assessments that evaluate IT policies and procedures and compare them against industry best practices will elevate an organization’s IT maturity level and insure basic operational standards are being met.
 These should be done by all organizations at least annually.

 - User Training – The vast majority of data breaches occur as a direct result of an action taken by a user.
 So much so, that other avenues of payload delivery like worms and automated scripting are seldom used today.
 Users are the greatest risk to an organization’s data.
 Regular user training that incorporates simulated email phishing attacks should be required and will dramatically lower any organizations risk profile.